hallvaaw/Automated-Neuronal-Differentiation-Analyzer/README.md

 ## Running the analysis

-The tool will now run through all selected well and apply the analysis metric(s) you chose.
+The tool will now run through all selected wells and apply the analysis metric(s) you chose.
 Depending on the system you are running on, and the number of images you are analysing this will take a while.
 To abort press "Ctrl+C".

 When the analysis has finished, the results are stored in csv files named "results_{metric}.csv" in the same directory as the image subfolders.
 Note that there are also csv files stored in the directories with names ending with "results".
 These csv files contain unsummarized data on every identified particle in every image.